cxhy/BsubTaskExecutor/README.md

 * Tasks Not Completing: Verify the tc values are sufficient for tasks to complete.
 * Logging Issues: Ensure the logger is correctly initialized and configured.
 For any other issues or detailed usage questions, refer to the source code or contact the support team.

+## License
+`BsubTaskExecutor` is licensed under the GNU General Public License v3.0 (GPL-3.0), which ensures that the software remains free for all its users.
+This license permits users to run, study, share, and modify the software while ensuring that all copies and derivatives remain free as well.

+For more details on the GPL-3.0 license, please visit [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+By integrating `BsubTaskExecutor` in your projects, you agree to comply with the terms and conditions of GPL-3.0.